 Friction Stir Welding (FSW) is a welding technique developed by The Welding Institute Ltd. back in 1991.
 Although it was invented more than 25 years ago, it has seen a swift rise in demand in the last few years, particularly owing to the increased demand of higher strength and durability requirements in modern engineering applications.

-It boasts a distinct method of fusing metals into each other which is significantly different to traditional techniques such as arc welding or gas welding.
+It boasts a distinct method of fusing metals into each other which is significantly different from traditional techniques such as arc welding or gas welding.
 Its uniqueness lies in the fact that it is a solid-state welding method, which means that neither of the materials being joined together are melted.

 Instead, they are merely softened to the point where they can penetrate each other’s surface with a little assistance.
 This technique yields extraordinary mechanical properties like fatigue strength and stiffness, and minimal defects in the weld region.